Elam-parithi/Utube_DHW_5/README.md

 - Harvest YouTube data using the YouTube API
 - Store data in an SQL database
 - Interactive dashboards and data visualization using Streamlit
-- comment `sentiment analysis` on the same page.
+- comment `sentiment analysis` on the plots page.
 ## Getting Started
 ### Prerequisites
-- Make sure you have Python installed on your system.
+- Make sure you have `Python 3.12.0` installed on your system.
 You can download it from [python.org](https://www.python.org/).
 - Create a project and obtain YouTube Data API v3 API key from [Google Developers Console](https://console.developers.google.com/)
-- you also need Access credentials to SQL DB. anything similar to MySQL would be better.
+- you also need Access credentials to SQL DB.
+Anything similar to MySQL would be better.
+- MongoDB URI is optional.
+There is option to go for it.
 - And little knowledge on how to use those tech mentioned above.
 ### Setup
 1. Clone the repository:
     ```bash